Knave of Diamonds (arts association): Influences

-The Jack of Diamonds defined "the Russian pre-revolutionary culture", a favorite culture of the Moscow intelligentsia in the 1970s.
+The Knave of Diamonds defined "the Russian pre-revolutionary culture", a favorite culture of the Moscow intelligentsia in the 1970s.

 Related artist groups

 Painters Mikhail Larionov, Natalia Goncharova, and a sub-group of artists ceded from the group to form the more radical Donkey's Tail, accusing the Knaves of artistic stagnation.
 Goncharova called out what she saw as the group's replacement of "artistic creation with theorizing."
 Despite these period claims, in retrospect, "it is hard to award primacy and originality of pictorial enterprise" to either group.